The “democratization of user research” sounds bold, but what does it really mean?

 What is the Definition of User Research Democratization?

-As noted earlier, user research democratization means different things to different companies and teams.
+User research democratization means different things to different companies and teams.

 It’s defined after taking into account the goals, measures of success, support models and guardrails of the organization in question.
 Michele described the three main challenges her research clients face – Efficiency, Effectiveness & Inclusivity.